2023 Most Popular Computer Engineering Master's Degree Schools in the Middle Atlantic Region

 About 18% of the students majoring in CE at the school are women while 83% are male.

 The in-demand master’s degree programs at Syracuse University helped the school earn the #4 place on this year’s ranking of the most popular computer engineering schools in the Middle Atlantic Region .
-Located in the city of Syracuse, Syracuse is a private not-for-profit school with a very large student population.
+Located in the medium-sized city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.

 About 14% of the students majoring in CE at the school are women while 86% are male.